-A Change Programme Framework was approved on 13 April 2021, which identified the key policies and www.shetland.gov.uk strategic plans that collectively set out the context and drivers for change.
+A Change Programme Framework was approved on 13 April 2021, which identified the key policies and strategic plans that collectively set out the context and drivers for the Change Programme starting with Our Ambition 2021-2026.
+The Change Programme is designed to be a key enabler for the delivery of Our Ambition, through a continuous cycle of resourcing, delivering and reviewing.